-Proactive liquidity management in line with Company liquidity standards ensured that, despite volatile and constrained liquidity environments at the onset of the COVID-19 pandemic, adequate liquidity was maintained to fully support balance sheet strategies.
-This has been achieved through continuous engagements with lenders for instance the ZMW 20m funding secured from the Central bank.
+Proactive liquidity management in line with Company liquidity standards ensured that, despite volatile and constrained liquidity environments at the onset of the Covid-19 pandemic, adequate liquidity was maintained to fully support balance sheet strategies.
+This has been achieved through continuous engagements with lenders for instance over the last two years the Company secured ZMW 60 million from Bank of Zambia.
 At the same time consideration has been provided to the adequacy of contingent funding, ensuring sufficiency to accommodate unexpected liquidity demands.
 The Company continues to leverage the extensive deposit franchises across the portfolio to ensure that it has the appropriate amount, tenor and diversification of funding to support its current and forecast asset base while minimising cost of funding.